messa/tools/README.md

 Useful tools
 ============

-There are some utilities I use.
+There are some utilities I've created for myself.

+Some of them I use on daily basis.
+Some of them are more like experiments or prototypes.

 Installation